raquelpfelix/FUNMAP/Installers/README.md

-## Installers for Standalone Apps are in Zenodo
+## Installers with Standalone Apps and MATLAB Runtime are on Zenodo
 The files are too large to upload here.
 Here are the download links:

 [**Windows OS installers**](https://zenodo.org/records/17413976)